-The Illinois Housing Development Authority (the Authority) has created the Permanent Supportive Housing (PSH) Development Program to increase housing options for households headed by persons with disabilities and households that are homeless or at-risk of homelessness.
-In addition, the PSH Development Program will provide a minimum number of units in each funded Project that will support the State's efforts to rebalance the long-term care of persons currently living in institutions.
+The Illinois Housing Development Authority (the Authority) has created the Permanent Supportive Housing (PSH) Development Program to increase housing options for Illinoisans who either are in need of Permanent Supportive Housing, or need reduced barriers to housing.
+In addition, the PSH Development Program will provide a minimum number of SRN units in each funded Project.